swathiarasu/SER/README.md

 # Emotion Recognition from Speech (SER)

-This repository contains the code and experiments for the project
-**“Emotion Recognition from Speech Using CNNs and Wav2Vec2: A Comparative Study with Supplementary Analysis of Rudeness as a Social Tone Trait.”**
+This repository contains the code and experiments for the project **“Emotion Recognition from Speech Using CNNs and Wav2Vec2: A Comparative Study with Supplementary Analysis of Rudeness as a Social Tone Trait.”**

 The project investigates how modern self-supervised speech representations compare against traditional spectrogram-based models for Speech Emotion Recognition (SER), with a particular emphasis on **cross-dataset generalization** and **robustness under domain shift**.

 ---

-## 📌 Project Overview
+## Project Overview

-Speech Emotion Recognition (SER) aims to identify human emotions from vocal signals by analyzing prosodic, spectral, and temporal cues.
+Speech Emotion Recognition (SER) aims to identify human emotions from vocal signals by analyzing prosodic, spectral and temporal cues.
 While classical SER approaches rely on handcrafted features and convolutional architectures, recent self-supervised models such as **Wav2Vec2** learn rich representations directly from raw waveforms.

 This project has two primary goals: